Nottingham City Council's story

 Good communication about the benefits:

 A major hurdle faced in Nottingham was early predictions about business and investors being scared away by the levy.
 These fears have not transpired.
 Quite the opposite: business has flourished and the sophisticated public transport system has been a key attraction.
-Other councils have the advantage of Nottingham’s example to point to as evidence should similar doubts be encountered elsewhere.
+Other councils have Nottingham’s example to point to as evidence should similar doubts be encountered elsewhere.

 A workplace parking levy will always be controversial.
 Councils need to be prepared to address this.
 It’s critical to have a highly effective communications campaign from the outset.
 In Nottingham, the communication strategy included mailouts to over 5,000 employers, workshops, and one-on-one meetings.